standard-for-public-code/standard-for-public-code/criteria/document-objectives.md

 ## How to test

-* Confirm that the codebase documentation includes the codebase objectives, mission or goal .
+* Confirm that the codebase documentation includes the codebase objectives, mission or goal.
 * Check for descriptions of connections between policy objectives and codebase objectives.

 ## Policy makers: what you need to do